sullmann-github/sullmann-github/README.md

 Minor, Applied Computing

 ## Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
-Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):
+Here's a list of the ones I have:
 - Google Data Analytics Professional Certificate (Jan 2022) (Coursera - Google)
 - Data Visualization with Tableau (July 2024) (Coursera - Tableau Learning Partner)
 - Data Analysis with Python (July 2024) (Coursera - IBM)